MicroEJ/docs/DeviceDeveloperGuide/jpfdesign/concepts/launches/launches.rst

 resources, target platform, and platform-specific options), and then launches a MicroEJ launch script for execution.

-Execution is done on either the EMBJPF or the SIMJPF.
+Execution is done on either the MicroEJ platform or the MicroEJ simulator.
 The launch operation is platform-specific.
 It may depend on external tools that the platform requires (such as target memory programming).
 Refer to the platform-specific documentation for more information about available launch settings.

 Main Tab
 --------